Support Groups for People with Sjogren’s Syndrome

-Sjogren’s syndrome is a rare, autoimmune disease that affects glands that produce secretions such as tears and saliva.
+Sjogren’s syndrome is an autoimmune disease that affects glands that produce secretions such as tears and saliva.
 This results in symptoms such as dry eyes, dry throat, dry skin, and dryness in other organs, which can result in pain, fatigue, and digestive problems that greatly affect quality of life.

 It can take up to seven years to confirm a diagnosis for Sjogren’s syndrome.
 The disease also occurs in primary (without any other autoimmune disease) and secondary (accompanying another autoimmune disease) forms, making it more difficult to understand and identify.

 Support and advocacy groups can be great resources for Sjogren’s patients and caregivers.

 The Sjogren’s Syndrome Foundation offers education and resources about dealing with the disease.
 The foundation also offers access to support groups within the U.S. and Canada and runs the International Sjogren’s Network, which collects information about support groups from across the world, including the British Sjogren’s Syndrome Association.